Aditprayogo/TransactionList_app/README.md

-# second_app
+# Transaction List Application

-A new Flutter project.
+Flutter project that can list each transaction .

 ## Getting Started